7 Valuable Hiking Backpack Tips to Consider before Buying

 The C7 vertebra is the bony bump at the base of your neck.
 Tilt your head forward, and it becomes easy to feel.
 That is your starting point.

 From there, run a flexible tape measure down your spine to your iliac crest, which is the top ridge of your hip bones.
 Put your hands on your hips with thumbs pointing backward, and you can feel the iliac crest right away.
 The distance between those two points is your torso length.
-Most manufacturers group their pack sizes around these measurements, so bring the number with you when you shop.

 Trail Story: The “Average Height” Trap